Custom Message Processors

 Message observers do not mutate the message neither do they determine which Message Processor should be invoked next.
 The easiest way to implement a message observer is to extend AbstractMessageObserver and implementing the abstract observe method.

 Any MessageProcessor can mutate the message as required.
 If the Message Processor only mutates the message and is not concerned with determining how the message flow continues, then it makes most sense to implement MessageProcessor rather than the InterceptingMessageProcoessor or MessageRouter interfaces.

 Example usage: transformers

 In the same way that we may want to intercept the message flow for any of the reason above often you may want to intercept the message flow with the single purpose of filtering, that is to determine if a particular message should continue onto the next message processor or not.
-You can also implement extend AbstractInterceptingMessageProcessor for this but.
-If the acceptance criteria can be expressed through the use of a Filter then you can simple use the MessageFilter otherwise you can extend AbstractFilteringMessageProcessor and implement the abstract accept method.
+You can also implement extend AbstractInterceptingMessageProcessor for this.
+If the acceptance criteria can be expressed through the use of a Filter, then you can simple use the MessageFilter.
+Otherwise, you can extend AbstractFilteringMessageProcessor and implement the abstract accept method.

 Example Usage: all message payload filters, idempotent filter, security filter

 A MessageRouter has multiple possible routes and is responsible for choosing which route should be used to continue message processing of a particular message.
 The MessageRouter interface allows multiple routes to be added (or removed).

 There is a generic MessageProcessorBuilder interface for building MessageProcessors in the Mule 3 API, this is used internally only for now, but in the future in order to ensure MessageProcessors are created at the correct time users will almost certainly need to implement this interface when configuring some Message Processors.